rfortherestofus/blog/geomtextpath/get_started_geomtextpath.md

 - customized the `linewidth`, `color`, `hjust`, and `size` (text size) for each line

-- removed the legend

-It would also be useful to add lines showing what our fixed costs are and how many units we need to sell to break even.
+It would also be useful to annotate the point where our lines cross by adding lines showing what our fixed costs are and how many units we need to sell to break even.

 We can add horizontal and vertical annotation lines using {geomtextpath}
 by calling: